4 Best Health Insurance Companies for 2026

 Other health insurance plan types

 Get an HMO or EPO plan if you're on a tight budget and are willing to give up some flexibility about which doctors you can use.
-These plans are cheaper and will usually only cover medical care if you go to a doctor in the plan's network.
+These plans are cheaper and will only cover medical care if you go to a doctor in the plan's network.

 Watch out for HMO or EPO plans that have a very small list of doctors.
 With these plans, it can be difficult to find care near you or to get appointments.